vuejs/rfcs/active-rfcs/0045-in-tag-comments.md

 to be placed next to the specific attribute or directive they apply to.

 These comments are compile-time-only source annotations.
-They are collected in the template AST's `comments` property, but they are not inserted into `ElementNode.children` or `ElementNode.props`, do not become runtime comments, and do not alter attribute order or merging semantics.
+They are collected in the template AST's `comments` property, do not become runtime comments, and do not alter attribute order or merging semantics.

 # Basic example